-The bustling high street isn't all that long or for that matter particularly plain, it's actually quite wide and eye-catching.
-There are 2 streets, you see, and the Moffat Ram sits on the island in between causing you to watch your ™s.
+The bustling high street isn't all that long or for that matter particularly plain, it's actually quite wide and eye catching.
+There are two streets, you see, and the Moffat Ram sits on the island in between causing you to watch your ™s.

 One street takes you to the motorway where Glasgow and Cumbria beckon, the other into border country and ultimately Edinburgh.

 The bronze statue of the ram was unveiled in 1875 by a local businessman as a celebration of the thriving town and its part in his woolly profits although they'd probably have preferred some flushing lavs.

 Looks like the sculptor was out celebrating with him the night before because, apparently, it's got no ears!
 He also did Greyfriars Bobby in Edinburgh and unless Bobby is really Bobb-ie, he's missed a bit off that as well.